Whether you’re looking for small or large classes, a mentor, a studio, or a university education, these NYC programs have you covered.

 NYFA acting graduates receive hands-on training in front of and behind the camera with a film school’s worth of equipment at their disposal.
-In addition to the NYFA campuses around the world and in Los Angeles, the school has just opened a two-floor location in Battery Park in NYC.
+In addition to the NYFA campuses around the world and in Los Angeles, the school has a two-floor location in Battery Park in NYC.

 The studio offers two-year full-time and part-time enrollments (a difference of about five to 12 hours in the classroom depending on which is chosen), in addition to a six-week summer intensive.
 Classes begin in September or January depending on preference, and applicants are required to read Esper’s book “The Actor’s Art and Craft” before applying.
 Alumni include Larry David (“Curb Your Enthusiasm”), Kristin Davis (“Sex and the City”), and Kathy Bates.